StarpTech/dart-nodejs/README.md

 ## Miscellaneous
 - Backed by Google like V8.
-- Battled tested by Google and [many](https://www.dartlang.org/community/who-uses-dart) other companies.
+- Battled tested by Google and [many](https://www.dartlang.org/community/who-uses-dart) other companies
 - Faster as V8
 - Travis support